 - you need to be at least 21 years of age

 - you can be a home owner or tenant

 - you need to have a spare room

 - you need to be committed to making a difference to a child’s life

 All of our foster carers receive full training and support and are paid a weekly fee and allowance to cover the costs of being available to a child and providing a home for them.
 Any equipment required will also be provided.
 Foster carers are registered as self-employed and most will not pay tax on their income from fostering, and most benefits already received will not be affected by fostering.

 Short term foster carers look after children from 0-18 years, at times where they cannot live with their birth families.
 This can be in a time of crisis for the family due perhaps to illness, substance misuse or sometimes children have been hurt or neglected and are placed with foster carers who can keep them safe.

 The care team will support you in looking after the child/children and social workers will work with the birth family so that the child can return home.
 Sometimes this cannot happen and plans will be made for the child/children to remain in foster care on a permanent basis or go to an adoptive family.

 Children can be placed with permanent foster carers who will care for them into adulthood as members of their own family but without taking on the full legal responsibility of parents.
 A care team continues to support the placement with foster carers having their own supervising social worker to provide advice and guidance.

-Read about some of the children who are looking for permanent famillies.
+Read about some of the children who are looking for permanent families.
 Please note the children's names have been changed to protect their identities: